Sapphire Color Guide

 Cornflower blue sapphire

-Cornflower blue generally suggests a softer vivid blue with brightness.
-Buyers often love this color family because it can feel open, elegant, and lively.
+Cornflower blue generally suggests a softer vivid blue with brightness. people often love this color family because it can feel open, elegant, and lively.

 Pink sapphire